-- Daisy Jones and the Six by Taylor Jenkins Reid – not a great example of modern literary craft, but what a rocking yarn!
+- Daisy Jones and The Six by Taylor Jenkins Reid – not a great example of modern literary craft, but what a rocking yarn!
 Pretty much read the whole thing in three sittings.
-Written in an interview style which was suitable to the docu-fiction theme.
+Written in an interview-style which was suitable to the docu-fiction theme.
 The characters were drawn nicely, you could almost see them and the action.
 I can see why it is popular and locked in for a screen version.
 So read it before the movie comes out!
-Losely based on Fleetwood Mac and Chrisyy Hines.
+Loosely based on Fleetwood Mac and Stevie Nicks.

 - Place on Dalhousie by Melina Marchetta – a good summer Australian read of dysfunctional families, growth, acceptance, and loyalty.
 Set in inner western Sydney in 2011.
 The characters are either likeable and detestable in equal measure, but that is a tribute to the author’s ability to paint a portrait.
 All the emotions you would want are here, but there is a nice balance which makes it a summer read that will not spoil your holiday or leisure time.

 - The Music Shop by Rachel Joyce – not sure if I loved it so much because I am a music fan and music plays a role so deeply in this book, albums and songs become almost like characters with the power to heal.
 Although there is some sadness in it, the word I keep coming back to is ‘lovely’.
 It is a really lovely book, the idea of driving it and the plotline is unique and heartfelt.
 It is about music and love, love and music, and people and places growing old.